t3r6/pkdocs/docs/guides/multiplayer/od-mp-server-win.md

 This unofficial version of the [**patch**](https://www.moddb.com/games/painkiller-overdose/downloads/painkiller-overdose-patch-753-to-84) will upgrade your game to 84.4 from 75.3 and it already incorporates the Gamespy fix.

-It's also worth mentioning the competition multiplayer mod called [**PROverdose**](https://www.moddb.com/games/painkiller-overdose/downloads/proverdose-03) made by OriOn and PrimeviL which was intended to be similar to PK++ for the original Painkiller.
+It's also worth mentioning the competition multiplayer mod called [**PROverdose**](https://www.moddb.com/games/painkiller-overdose/downloads/proverdose-04) made by OriOn and PrimeviL which was intended to be similar to PK++ for the original Painkiller.

-At the time of writing, PROverdose only supports Overdose 66.2 (Demo) and 75.3, thus if you have the game from GOG or Steam, you need to downgrade it to 75.3 with this [**patch**](https://www.moddb.com/games/painkiller-overdose/downloads/painkiller-overdose-downgrade-patch-from-844-to-753) to be able to play Overdose multiplayer with the PROverdose mod (optional).

 ## Windows Server Setup